ajgrf/stew/README.md

 DESCRIPTION
 ===========

-**stew** is a simple source-based package manager for installing software outside of your distribution's repositories.
-It leverages the excellent stow(8) utility to manage software, but alleviates much of the boilerplate you might otherwise need to write if you wanted to automate your stow installations.
+**stew** is a simple source-based package manager for installing software outside of your distribution's repositories, leveraging the excellent stow(8) utility.
+It's not intended for distributing software to other users, but for automating what would otherwise be manual installations.

 The operations are as follows: